-In-Home and Community Support is a direct service provided in home and community settings to assist participants in acquiring, maintaining and improving the skills necessary to live in the community, live more independently, & to participate meaningfully in community life.
-Direct In-Home and Community Support teleservices may be provided in accordance with the requirements in the Additional Needed Information Section of the Main Module.
-To the extent that In-Home and Community Support is provided in community settings, the settings must be inclusive rather than segregated.
+In-Home and Community Support is a direct service provided in home and community settings to assist participants in acquiring, maintaining & improving the skills necessary to live in the community, to live more independently, & to participate meaningfully in community life.
+In-Home and Community Support teleservices may be provided in accordance with the requirements in the Additional Needed Information Section of the Main Module.
+When In-Home and Community Support is provided in community settings, the settings must be inclusive rather than segregated.

-Services consist of assistance, support & guidance (physical assistance, instruction, prompting, modeling, & positive reinforcement) in the general areas of self-care, health maintenance, decision making, home management, managing personal resources, communication, mobility & transportation, relationship development & socialization, personal adjustment, participating in community functions & activities & use of community resources.
-The type & amount of assistance, support & guidance are informed by the assessed need for physical, psychological & emotional assistance established through the assessment & person-centered planning processes & are delivered to enhance the autonomy of the participant, in line with personal preferences & to achieve desired outcomes.
+Services consist of assistance, support and guidance (physical assistance, instruction, prompting, modeling, and positive reinforcement) in the general areas of self-care, health maintenance, decision making, home management, managing personal resources, communication, mobility and transportation, relationship development & socialization, personal adjustment, participating in community functions & activities & use of community resources.
+The type & amount of assistance, support & guidance are informed by the assessed need for physical, psychological & emotional assistance established through the assessment & person-centered planning processes.
+The assistance is delivered to enhance the autonomy of the participant, in line with personal preferences & to achieve desired outcomes.

-The provider must provide the level of services necessary to enable the participant to meet habilitation outcomes.
-This includes ensuring the following assistance, support & guidance(prompting, instruction, modeling, reinforcement) will be provided to the participant as needed to enable him or her to:
+The In-Home and Community Support provider must provide the level of services necessary to enable the participant to meet habilitation outcomes.
+This includes ensuring the following assistance, support & guidance (prompting, instruction, modeling, reinforcement) will be provided to the participant as needed to enable him or her to: